 FNR-funded research should have the biggest possible impact on practice and services in Luxembourg.
 Innovative research will have a socio-economic impact, but innovations alone are not enough: they only make sense if placed in a functioning eco-system.

-Industrial Fellowships (formerly AFR-PPP) and BRIDGES (formerly CORE-PPP) are the funding instruments specifically aimed at fostering collaboration between research and business, while the programmes JUMP (formerly PoC) and KITS are aimed at researchers, to foster knowledge transfer and getting prototypes ready for investment.
-We have also launched a pilot Call for an Industrial Partnership Block Grant (IPBG), which awards a block allocation of PhD and/or Postdoc grants (Industrial Fellowships) in which Luxembourg-based industry partner(s) take the lead in arranging a research programme with a Luxembourg-based public research institution of their choice (in research relevant to FNR’s strategic priority areas).
+Industrial Fellowships and BRIDGES are the funding instruments specifically aimed at fostering collaboration between research and business, while the programmes JUMP and KITS are aimed at researchers, to foster knowledge transfer and getting prototypes ready for investment.
+The Industrial Partnership Block Grant (IPBG) awards a block allocation of PhD and/or Postdoc grants (Industrial Fellowships) in which Luxembourg-based industry partner(s) take the lead in arranging a research programme with a Luxembourg-based public research institution of their choice (in research relevant to FNR’s strategic priority areas).